kibook/s1kd-tools/tools/s1kd-refs/README.md

 -a, --all
 List all references, both matched and unmatched.

--C, -D, -E, -G, -H, -L, -P, -S, -T
+-C, -D, -E, -G, -H, -L, -P, -S, -T, -Y, -Z
-List references to comments, data modules, external publications, ICNs, hotspots, data management lists, publication modules, SCORM content packages and referred fragments respectively.
-If none are specified, -CDEGHLPST is assumed.
+List references to comments, data modules, external publications, ICNs, hotspots, data management lists, publication modules, SCORM content packages, referred fragments, repository source DMs and source objects respectively.
+If none are specified, -CDEGHLPSTYZ is assumed.

-The following long options can also be used for each: --com, --dm, --epr, --icn, --hotspot, --dml, --pm, --smc, --fragment.
+The following long options can also be used for each: --com, --dm, --epr, --icn, --hotspot, --dml, --pm, --smc, --fragment, --repository, --source.

 -c, --content
 List references in the `content` section of a CSDB object only.